 He also hooked up with a band called The Banana Republicans for two and a half years, playing every Sunday afternoon at a bayside resort doing Caribbean island music (one of Joe's secret pleasures).
 That led to a stint with another band called Koko Loco who were supported by the Parrot Head community.
 (Jimmy Bufffett fans)

 It wasn't until 2001 that Joe released his second big budget recording, Rockwells and Picassos, produced by Jeff Berkley, which was also nominated in the SDMAs in the Best Acoustic Artist category.

 In 2004 Joe landed a gig at a downtown San Diego restaurant called The Tin Fish, located just half a block from PETCO PARK, home of the San Diego Padres baseball team.
-He still plays there today, entertaining the crowds before every Padres home game.
-If you do the math that's around 1200 shows and counting.
+He still plays there today, though the restaurant is now called Baja Ricks Cantina, entertaining the crowds before every Padres home game.
+81 home games a season since 2004, that's a lot of shows!
 He's become quite the entertainment institution down there.

-Between 1996 and 2004 Joe hosted several coffeehouse concert series, meeting, becoming friends with, and presenting, other local artists.
-He produced a compilation CD Called the Save Mikey's Project, which featured many local luminaries, in an effort to save a favorite venue from closure.
+Between 1996 and 2004 Joe hosted several coffeehouse concert series, meeting, becoming friends with, and presenting other local artists.
+He produced an award w compilation CD Called the Save Mikey's Project, which featured many local luminaries, in an effort to save a favorite venue from closure.

 Also, late in 2004 Joe recorded Joe Rathburn LIVE at Dark Thirty.